acunniffe/api-ingestion/integrations/ruby-rack/README.md

 ```

 > Note for RSpec users: Optic will only document specs of type :request since only integration tests contain enough data to generate REST docs.
 Specs of type :controller skip the Rack stack so documentation generated from them would be incomplete.

-## Using the Proxy Fixture
-The Documenting middleware will document all the requests/responses that your tests run.
-Since it is integrated at the middleware level there's no need to update any of your tests files or fixtures.